FAQ’s – Have a question? Contact Ellen or Bob using the contact tab!

 Trailer Parking – what are the details?

-While we encourage everyone to drive their Porsche, there is limited trailer parking in the city owned lot on Shelter Road available for people who need to trailer their Porsche.
+Note: This is 2019 information and subject to change for 2021.
+We encourage everyone to drive their Porsche, there is limited trailer parking in the city owned lot on Shelter Road available for people who need to trailer their Porsche.
 Please contact the Registrar to reserve your spot – first come first served.
-The entrance to the event Staging location is at the “Airport Diner” on the map below (tasty breakfast too!)
+The entrance to the event Staging location is at the “Airport Diner” on the map below (tasty breakfast too!) .

 What is the cancellation policy?